-In open-loop PSH systems, water quality can occur from warmer upper reservoir flowing into the reservoir that is hydrologically connected to a river or stream.
+In open-loop PSH systems, water quality impacts can occur when warmer upper reservoir water flows into the lower reservoir that is hydrologically connected to a river or stream.
+A water quality impairment of warmer temperature can be of particular concern for fisheries.